RahulRR-10/Gallery-Test/README.md

 # For iOS, install CocoaPods dependencies
 cd ios && pod install && cd ..
 ```

+Add your local IP address in `.env` file (create from `.envExample`).
+Optionally also add it into frontend/src/config/environment.ts

 ### Step 4: Download AI Models